nschmidtg/simpla/README.md

   * You should set this to `development`.
 Other options include `testing` and `production`.

 Run `rake` to start the application on `localhost:4000`.
 This will fork two processes: a rack server (probably `unicorn`) and `grunt watch` (to constantly compile and minify Sass and javascript files).

-If it doesn't work run `bundle exec rake`.